hrugani/myhtml2pdf/README.md

 implements a REST api que process PDF files.

 Offers 2 endponts:
-/convert
+/html2pdf
-/concat
+/merge

 Both endepoints receive a zipped file that should contains all the necessary inputs to execute the desired pdf process.

-This web app is only a wrapper for 2 command lines applications that execute the wanted action.
+This web app is only a wrapper for 2 execelent command lines applications that execute PDF actions.
-For HTRML to PDF convertion the wkhtmltopdf command line application is used.
+For HTML to PDF convertion the wkhtmltopdf command line application is used.
 For PDF merging, the Application pdftk is used.

 Both command line appllications offer a lot of options that allow more complex tranformations.